+I never heard about Wroclaw before, neither about its Goblins.
 I was going often to Warsaw for personal reasons.
 I had visited Krakow a couple of times during those weekends when to go and to come back for a short trip was still easy and most of the times cheap.
 Especially from Barcelona thanks to Wizzair or Ryanair`s low-cost flights, among other companies.
 But the rest of Poland was to me something like an unknown Comanche territory populated by unpronounceable cities that I did not know even to place on the map.
 It might be for that reason that Poland became trendy among Spanish travellers, and the rest of Europeans, in recent times.
 Since it allows to get out of the common script towards the unexplored, keeping a very good value for money, makes a good balance between what is still exotic and different on one hand, and how accessible it is (or it was) to reach its cities, on the other hand.
 Those unknow cities treasure a disciplined and well-maintained old beauty.

 Wroclaw is the capital of Lower Silesia, in 2016 it was chosen as Capital of European Culture and since then, although tourism has increased significantly, services have also been increased.
 Nevertheless, the city is today at its right point among the facilities to have fun as a visitor and the authenticity of a place still not fully-spoiled, which continues to live minding more the locals rather than the tourists.